 - "Upfronts," running from 1,000 to 1,500 words, are brief, "newsy" and reportorial, giving facts, information, and some interpretation behind the "headlines of the day."

 - Longer articles, running from 2,000 to 3,000 words, are more reflective and detailed, bringing new information or a different point of view to a subject, raising questions, and/or proposing solutions to the dilemmas facing the world, nation, church, or individual.

 - "Last Word" column, a 750-word reflection, usually of a personal nature, on some aspect of the human condition: spiritual, individual, political, or social.

 Articles should be written for a general but well-educated audience.
-While religious articles are always topical, we are less interested in devotional and churchy pieces than in articles which examine the links between "worldly" concerns and religious beliefs.
+While religious articles are always topical, we are less interested in devotional and churchy pieces than in articles that examine the links between "worldly" concerns and religious beliefs.

+Your name and email address should appear at the top of your submission.
 Payment for articles is made on publication, and Commonweal customarily retains the copyright on all published articles.

 If you have further questions, please email email@example.com

 We publish about thirty poems a year but do NOT accept poetry submissions via e-mail or Submittable.
 Please send poems to the address above; include a self-addressed stamped envelope with submissions (no need to enclose a CV).